What is DAO Deficiency?

-- Central Nervous System: Migraine, headaches and/or dizziness.
+- Nervous System: Migraine, headaches, vertigo and/or ADHD.

 - Respiratory System: nose congestion, rhinitis, asthma and/or sneezing.

-- Muscular System: muscle pain, fibromyalgia and/or fatigue.
+- Locomotor System: muscle pain, joint pain, fibromyalgia and/or fatigue.

 Due to the wide variety of symptoms derived from DAO deficiency, which represent chronic pathologies with a high prevalence in population, immediate research and advances on its origin and possible treatments are required.